 Women aged 40-49 can also have mammography but screening is less effective in this age group because the density of the breast tissue makes it more difficult to detect a cancer.
 Regular breast self examination is the best way of knowing what is normal for you.
-Check regularly for symptoms like lumps, dimples, discharge or discoloration and if you notice any changes, please discuss these with us.
+Check regularly for symptoms like lumps, dimples, discharge or discolouration and if you notice any changes, please discuss these with us.

-The cervical screening test will replace the pap test and the cells from the cervix will be tested for Human Papilloma Virus.
+The cervical screening test replaced the Pap smear in December of 2017 and now the cells from the cervix will be tested for Human Papilloma Virus as the first test.
 The experience of having a cervical screening test is exactly the same as having a pap test.
 The screening will take place every 5 years and start at the age of 25.
 This is safe because cervical cancer is very rare in young women.
 Women will have their last cervical screening test between 70 and 74.
 HPV vaccination prevents some types of HPV but not all, and so cervical screening is still necessary.

 Implanon is a small flexible progesterone-containing rod which is inserted under the skin of the inner upper arm.
 The progesterone hormone is slowly released in order to prevent pregnancy for up to three years.